 Through our state-of-the-art therapy and research center, MFC/T students are exposed to regular video recording and monitoring of their own and classmates' therapy sessions, supervision with video recordings, live supervision through two-way mirrors, and numerous research opportunities.
 Students are also exposed to a variety of learning environments through the classroom, practicum experience, and internship placements.

 We anticipate that our graduates will become leaders and public servants who thoughtfully address contemporary challenges such as troubled marriages, child concerns, single parenting, divorce, reconstituted families, and so forth.
 MFC/T students are trained to work with individual clients in a manner that is consistent with their own budding philosophy of marriage and family therapy.
 Emphasis is placed on each student grappling with his or her own understanding of why therapy is successful, i.e., what is one's own theory of change within the therapeutic context?

 Marriage and Family Counseling/Therapy students must complete 100 practicum hours and 900 internship hours (1,000 hours total).
-Courses and practicums are completed at our Marion or Indianapolis (West) sites.
+Courses and practicums are completed at our Marion or Indianapolis (West) campuses.
+Those pursing a certificate in Student Development Counseling and Administration in Indiana may also complete their coursework online.
 The program curriculum is designed to meet the academic requirements for licensure as a marriage and family therapist in the state of Indiana.